 - Remove test database and access to it?
 [Y/n] Y

 All done!
 Disconnect your terminal and close it.

-- Enable and enfore HTTPS
+- Enable and enforce HTTPS (encryption of data in transit).

-- Keep in mind that users of the guest network of your Turris Omnia can’t access your Nextcloud instance since they are in another VLAN!
+- Keep in mind that users of the guest network of your Turris Omnia can’t access your Nextcloud instance since they are in another VLAN.

-This article is part of the "Home network security" series.
+This article is part of the Home network security series.